-Onto the food, though.
-Pad Thai is traditionally made with egg, which is cracked into the pan and scrambled before being stirred through the noodles.
-After seeing dozens of ‘tofu scramble’ dishes online, though, I wondered if I’d be able to replicate the egg effect with tofu, and was so pleased when it worked!
+Yep – vegan Pad Thai!
+Traditional Pad Thai recipes use egg, which is cracked into the pan and scrambled before being stirred through the noodles.
+After seeing dozens of ‘tofu scramble’ recipes online though, I wondered if I’d be able to replicate the egg effect with tofu for a vegan version, and was so pleased when it worked!

 Another deviation from the traditional recipe is the addition of miso.
 Because I’m not using fish sauce, I wanted something that would still give that really deep, savoury hit: stirring a little miso into the sauce does just that.
-Pad Thai does need a little bit of hands-off prep time, but it’s really quick to cook, and is great for a fast, weeknight meal.
+Pad Thai does need a little bit of hands-off prep time, but it’s really quick to cook, and is great for a quick midweek meal.

 Ingredients (serves 2):

-– 120g wide flat rice noodles (I like these)
+– 120g wide flat rice noodles (we use Mai Thai rice sticks)

 – 396g block of tofu